-There are many stayblack uses, and this is a question we get asked a lot.
+There are many stayblack coating uses, and as suppliers, this is a question we get asked a lot.
 Unlike tin, silver, copper, nickel or zinc plated parts, Stayblack is a chemical conversion.
 By modifying the passive oxide layer of the stainless steel, a matt black appearance is created for the finished stainless steel.
+The black stainless steel coating is in use in the military and the automotive industries in particular.

-Just as some industries need bright silver coloured parts, others need to make sure their parts are of the same uniform black colour.
-Military applications, in particular, often require their turned parts, fasteners, and small pressings to maintain a matt, black, non-reflective appearance – especially on stainless steel.
+Some industries need bright silver coloured parts.
+However, others need to make sure their parts are of the same uniform black colour.
+For instance, military applications, often require their turned parts, fasteners, and small pressings to maintain a matt, black, non-reflective appearance – especially on stainless steel.

 There is no chance of hydrogen embrittlement occurring, primarily due to the fact that it is a non-electrolytic process.
 The surfaces can be bent or crimped after treatment.